Mason Community Arts Academy

 Categories

-A generous community member from Burke, VA recently contacted the Academy about gifting her acoustic upright piano to a good home.
+A generous family from Woodbridge, Virginia recently contacted the Academy about gifting their Conover Player piano to a good home, including 317 rolls that may be used.
 If anyone is interested in accepting this gift, please contact us ASAP.

-The piano (pictured above) is a 48-year-old (approx.) Currier 23904 upright.
-The piano itself would be free of charge (to a good home); however, the recipient is required to pay for the moving expense, which averages around $250-300 (when using a professional piano moving company) depending on the distance traveled, number of stairs involved, etc. Also, acoustic pianos usually require a tuning from a professional piano tuner after a move as well.
+The piano is approximately 110 years old and is free of charge; however, the family requests the recipient to pay for the moving expense, which averages around $250-300 (when using a professional piano moving company) depending on the distance traveled, number of stairs involved, etc. Also, acoustic pianos usually require a tuning from a professional piano tuner after a move as well.

 If you think you have a need (and a space) for this piano, it’s a great opportunity to look into.
-As per usual, we will handle this on a first-come, first-serve basis.
-Please email us at academy@gmu.edu (no phone calls please) and put “Piano Available to Good Home” in the subject (or simply Reply to the Newsletter email).
+We will handle this on a first-come, first-serve basis.
+Please email us at [email protected] (no phone calls please) and put “Piano Available to Good Home” in the subject (or simply Reply to the Newsletter email).
 A recipient will be matched as soon as possible.

 Please note that these opportunities typically come up several times throughout the year, so keep checking the Academy Newsletter!